ClearPointNZ/tae-assessment/README.md

 **_Please treat this document as confidential.
 Do not share or redistribute this document._**

-**_Complete the task using either the JavaScript or the TypeScript languages.
-If this is not possible then please communicate this early with your hiring contact at ClearPoint._**

 ## Instructions

 **_Ensure you have [docker and docker-compose installed](https://docs.docker.com/compose/install/)_**